Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Dockerfile

 A `Dockerfile` is a list of commands used to assemble a container image.
 It is here you will specify all the necessary tools that are needed to run your application.
-For example, to run a basic python application, your Dockerfile would provide the instructions to download python and pip (a package isntaller for python).
+For example, to run a basic python application, your Dockerfile would provide the instructions to download python and pip (a package installer for python).

 ## Building Container Image